A doctor examines a patient's hand

 Expert Team Approach to Care

 From diagnosis through surgery and beyond, every step of your care is managed by highly trained peripheral nerve experts who help you maximize your shoulder, arm, and hand function.
-Our occupational therapist is specifically board-certified in hand therapy, and our neurosurgeons and orthopaedic surgeons are fellowship-trained in peripheral nerve surgery.
-We also collaborate with plastic surgeons who specialize in reconstructive microsurgery and neurologists who are highly experienced in administering nerve conduction studies.
+Our occupational therapist is specifically board-certified in hand therapy, and our neurosurgeons, plastic surgeons, and orthopaedic surgeons are fellowship-trained in peripheral nerve surgery.
+We also collaborate with specialized neurologists, physiatrists, and pain psychologists who are highly experienced in diagnosing and treating these injuries and creating comprehensive care plans within our specially designed nerve health program.

 Brachial Plexus Thought Leaders and Researchers

-Many of our providers participate in peripheral nerve organizations and attend national conferences to stay up to date on the latest advances in the field.
-We take part in clinical research to better understand brachial plexus injuries and find new and better ways to treat them.
+Many of our providers participate in peripheral nerve organizations and attend national conferences to learn about the latest advances in the field and present research.
+Our researchers are always working to better understand brachial plexus injuries and find new and better ways to treat them.